Article_Banner_Lobbying.webp

 Lobbying can also put public interests at risk when it happens behind closed doors.
 For example, US lawyer Miriam Guggenheim is described in the US National Law Review as a representative who ‘assists a broad range of major food and dietary supplements companies … in achieving their marketing goals while minimising regulatory and litigation risks.’10 Despite working with companies such as ‘Mars’ on lobbying activities in 2011, Guggenheim has not been registered as a lobbyist since 2010.11 Guggenheim’s case serves as an example of the ways in which lobbying has and likely continues to occur without full public transparency outside regulatory frameworks.

-There are also many independent organisations such as Europe’s Corporate Observatory Europe and the US’s Open Secrets, which work to increase lobbying transparency by providing data about lobbyists and their sources of funding.
-In order to provide equal access to lobbying, initiatives such as Brussels-based ‘The Good Lobby’ assists citizens and nonprofits with lobbying skills and activities.
-The Good Lobby aims to increase citizen driven lobbying by advising nonprofits on how to make their case at EU level.
+There are also many independent organisations, such as Europe’s Corporate Observatory Europe and the US’s Open Secrets, which work to increase lobbying transparency by providing data about lobbyists and their funding sources.
+To provide equal access to lobbying, initiatives such as Brussels-based ‘The Good Lobby’ assist citizens and nonprofits with lobbying skills and activities.
+The Good Lobby aims to increase citizen-driven lobbying by advising nonprofits on making their case at the EU level.

 Can lobbying be democratised?

-Since companies with vested interests usually have more financial resources to allocate to lobbying, can citizens actually make their voices heard?
+Since companies with vested interests usually have more financial resources to allocate to lobbying, can humble citizens make their voices heard?

-Food and agricultural policy has undoubtedly been shaped by lobbying activity.
-Though not all food and agriculture lobbies have public interest at heart, the democratisation of lobbying reflects the potential to positively influence public health through lobbying.
+Lobbying activity has undoubtedly shaped food and agricultural policy.
+Though not all food and agriculture lobbies have the public interest at heart, the democratisation of lobbying reflects the potential to positively influence public health and the sustainability of the food system.

 Related articles